-When does the Overwatch Winter Wonderland 2019 holiday event start?
+When does Overwatch’s Winter Wonderland 2020 event start?

 Please consider supporting our Patreon!